Coalition agreement: emphasis on 'the value of water'

 • Research into the development of a broad safe coastal zone, including dealing with salinization in this area;

-• Improving water quality while achieving greater biodiversity;
+• Improving water quality while increasing biodiversity;

 • Better water retention for periods of drought;